Intensive Outpatient Programs

 At Fellowship Hall, Intensive Outpatient Treatment (IOP) is an abstinence-based program, open to adults 18 and older who are struggling with substance use disorder and are experiencing impairment in their daily functioning.
 IOP is designed for those who need a structured program to address their abuse/addiction issues while allowing them to continue to live and work in their own communities.

 Our IOP provides education about addiction, relapse prevention, skill-building, and support for sustained recovery based on a 12-step foundation, in the following format:

 - Three-day groups per week (Monday, Tuesday & Thursday 1-4pm)

 - Three evening groups per week (Monday, Tuesday & Thursday 6-9pm)

 - Random monitoring of alcohol and drug use

-Upon completion of the IOP program, guests step down to an Early Recovery Group (ERG), which meets on Wednesday evenings from 6-7:30pm.
+Upon completion of the IOP program, guests step down to an Early Recovery Group (ERG), which meets every Wednesday evening from 6-7:30pm.
 ERG is a counselor facilitated support group.
 We know that alcoholism/addiction is a disease of isolation, so ongoing support is crucial to a successful recovery.
-Guests commit to 12 weeks of ERG, but have the option to continue attending for up to 2 years, which many do for therapeutic support.
+Guests commit to 12 weeks of ERG, but have the option to continue for up to 2 years for therapeutic support.

 - Addictions and compulsive behaviors